albfan/BreakPts/README.md

     :BPDWhere or F7 locate (actual debug execution point) :BPDNext or F12 (next execution line)
-    :BPDStep or F11 (step inside functions, dictionary functions) :BPDEvaluate or F8 (if pressed on visual selection evaluates that) :BPDCont or F5 (continue execution)
+    :BPDStep or F11 (step inside functions, dictionary functions) :BPDEvaluate or F8 (evaluate word under cursor, if pressed on visual selection evaluates selection) :BPDCont or F5 (continue execution)

 See some plugins are loaded dinamically so you need to operate with them prior to set breakpoints.